 To export the entire audio track of a video/DVD file follow these steps:

 1. Drag the video file from the Finder onto the iFunia Media Converter window.
-Alternatively, you can open the file by click the “Add Files”/”Add DVD” button.
+Alternatively, you can open the file by clicking the Media Browser icon at the upper right corner.

 2. Open the format list and select the output format;